mnguyen0226/mnguyen0226.github.io/src/data/about.md

 If you think I can be helpful to you/your team/your company or would like to meet me (both in person or virtually), feel free to [get in touch](https://mnguyen0226.github.io/contact).<br><br>

-# Background
-I was born in the beautiful [Ho Chi Minh City](https://www.youtube.com/watch?v=Ilui-mb3sT0&ab_channel=BeautifulDestinations), Viet Nam.
-I moved to the United State when I was 18 years old and have been living in the State ever since.

 # Research Interests
 Can be found in [here](https://mnguyen0226.github.io/research).